The Truth About COVID and The Impact On Life Insurance

 In addition, this can make it seem like an appropriate time for them to give some serious consideration about coverage for the family to protect them if something were ever going to happen with Coronavirus!

-If you’re still looking for a policy or not sure if it’s worth all of the hassles, just know that there is no better time to get covered than now.
+If you’re still searching for a policy or uncertain about whether it’s worth the hassle, realize that there’s no better time to obtain coverage than now.
 The prices will be low and so will your rates once this pandemic blows over!

 Does insurance cover vaccines?